Los Angeles Rams vs. San Francisco 49ers NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Los Angeles has played 16 games, with eight wins against the spread.

-- Los Angeles has eclipsed the over/under in 50% of its opportunities this year (eight times in 16 games with a set point total).
+- Los Angeles' games this year have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).

-- When Los Angeles puts up more than 21.3 points, it is 7-4 against the spread and 10-1 overall.
+- Los Angeles is 7-4 against the spread and 10-1 overall this season when the team puts up more than 21.3 points.

 - The Rams rack up 66.0 more yards per game (378.8) than the 49ers allow per contest (312.8).

-- In games that Los Angeles amasses over 312.8 yards, the team is 8-7 against the spread and 12-3 overall.
+- Los Angeles is 8-7 against the spread and 12-3 overall when the team picks up more than 312.8 yards.

-- The Rams have turned the ball over three more times (21 total) than the 49ers have forced a turnover (18) this season.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the 49ers.